mattiZed/minqlx-plugins/README.md

 Players can display their "pummels" via !pummel - this works only for victims that are on the server at the same time, otherwise we could just spit out steamIDs.

+## uneventeams.py
+This is plugin that takes care of uneven teams.

+If uneven teams occur, this plugin finds the player that has played the least amount of time since he connected.
+The information stays persistant over mapchanges etc. In this context, playing time means for how long the players have been in a team in an ACTIVE GAME, no matter how long they were alive, though.

+Some parts of this plugin were inspired by this autospec plugin written by [iou(onegirl)](https://github.com/dsverdlo/minqlx-plugins/blob/master/autospec.py), but the decision mechanism that takes care of who will be "punished" is a different approach.